lcamichigan/active-chapter-bylaws/README.md

 A 75% favorable vote of those active members present and voting shall be required for an associate member to be initiated into the Chapter.
 Voting procedures are outlined in Code IV-3 of the _Statutory Code_.
-Scholastic requirements are outlined in CodeIV-4 of the _Statutory Code_.
+Scholastic requirements are outlined in Code IV-4 of the _Statutory Code_.

 #### C. Termination of Associate Membership